Redoxahmii/json-to-types.nvim/README.md

-# 🚬 json-to-ts.nvim
+# 🚬 json-to-types.nvim

 A plugin for lazy people who don't want to write typescript types by hand.
-This plugin will convert JSON to TypeScript types.
+This plugin will convert JSON to types.
+Currently it only supports TypeScript but other language support will be added soon.

 ## 📋 Requirements